ibm-cloud-docs/FileStorage/replication.md

 Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
 The copies can be recovered in the remote site if a catastrophic event occurs or your data becomes corrupted.

 Replication keeps your data in sync in two different locations.
-If you just want to clone your volume and use it independently from the original volume, see [Creating a duplicate File Volume](how-to-create-duplicate-volume.html).
+If you want to clone your volume and use it independently from the original volume, see [Creating a duplicate File Volume](how-to-create-duplicate-volume.html).
 {:tip}

 Before you can replicate, you must create a snapshot schedule.